How to get a FAIR whiplash settlement in Wisconsin

-See all case results & settlement amounts obtained by Steve Caya, and learn what to do after a car accident that wasn't your fault.
+See all case results & settlement amounts obtained by Steve Caya, explore trucking accident settlements, and learn what to do after a car accident that wasn't your fault.

 The best way to get a fair whiplash settlement in Wisconsin

 Insurance companies use their own methods for calculating the value of a whiplash claim, including the amount offered for pain and suffering.
 Unfortunately for accident victims with whiplash, these metrics are usually not in line with what feels ‘fair’ to the one doing the suffering.